Evensgn/MIPS-simulator/Development-Log.md

 **June 28**
 * Finished the entry processor, which stores all instructions into memory and deal with static data memory
 * The correctness of static data management remains to be verified later

+**June 29**
+* Learned forwarding, a method to avoid stalling in some case of data hazard
+* Learned about `union` from our TA Sidi, and started using it to manage binary data in memory